 With the right information and training, your support agents can provide the contact center equivalent of, “Would you like fries with that?”
 Once your agent has solved the customer’s question or problem, they can offer additional services or products related to the customer’s needs—for example, accidental damage coverage or a service plan.
 By doing so, contact centers can drive revenue from upselling and cross-selling to existing customers and improve customer retention.

-This trend is important because it fundamentally shifts the way companies perceive contact centers and their support agents.
+This call center trend is important because it fundamentally shifts the way companies perceive support centers and their agents.
 If you’re still seeing contact centers as a cost center, your business is missing out on an additional source of revenue.

 4. Contact centers have adopted AI to improve efficiency.

 Artificial intelligence (AI), including natural language processing (NLP), will transform and modernize many tools and processes contact centers use every day.

 Traditional interactive voice response (IVR) systems have long been a source of frustration for customers.
 IVRs are difficult to navigate—think of how many buttons are pressed to even get to a dial pad on an iPhone—and force the customer to listen to many different options, most of which don’t apply to the customer’s situation or needs.

 But conversational IVR is growing in popularity.
 Conversational IVR uses AI, NLP, and machine learning to analyze what the customer says and route their call to the correct department.
 This saves time and reduces frustration levels, providing a better experience for both customers and agents.

 These trending technologies are also significant for contact centers because AI and NLP can simplify the process of updating customer records.
 For example, many contact centers use tools to record and transcribe calls.
 They use NLP to extract contextual data from customer calls.
 Then they can automatically categorize calls as complaints, tag service requests, or group calls about a common issue.